 The addition of Ice Beam is a counter in itself to many Grass-type Pokémon, but consider it a last resort.
 Play Rough is also a great move that works against many popular picks in the Great League, such as Sableye and Medicham.

-Ah yes, the ‘grasshole’ staple Pokémon, many trainers dislike finding this Pokémon in the lead because they know what the other 2 Pokémon are, which, most of the time is 2 Razer Leaf users.
+Ah yes, the ‘grasshole’ staple Pokémon, many trainers dislike finding this Pokémon in the lead because they know what the other 2 Pokémon are, which, most of the time are 2 Razor Leaf users.
 This tactic gained popularity in Season 4 which caused trainers on social media to vent about this epidemic.

-Jokes aside, this would not be a list of top tier picks without having this monster mentioned in it, Bastiodon is at this current time the number one pick as an Attacker.
-Its job is what it looks like, a big strong wall, it’s only real “threat” is Fighting and Ground-type Pokémon which even then don’t really hurt Bastiodon too much and can still withstand a few solid hits to the face.
+Jokes aside, this would not be a list of top-tier picks without having this monster mentioned in it.
+Its job is what it looks like, a big strong wall, its only real “threat” is Fighting, Ground and Water-type Pokémon.

 The release of XL Candy means that an XL Bastiodon is one of the tankiest Pokémon in the entire Great League.
 It can be a nightmare to take it down without having the right counters in place.

-Shadow Claw is one of the most top-performing Fast Moves due to its damage and energy per turn which Sableye has access too.
-It also knows Foul Play which is 45 energy move that deals 70 damage.
+Shadow Claw is one of the most top-performing Fast Moves due to its damage and energy per turn which Sableye has access to.
+It also knows Foul Play which is a 45 energy move that deals 70 damage.

-Although Fairy types will eat Sableye for breakfast, having access to Return means that it can turn the tides on those that do not respect this heavy-hitting move and oftentimes you can win switch advantage back from tough situations.
+Although Fairy types will eat Sableye for breakfast, having access to Return means that it can turn the tides on those that do not respect this heavy-hitting move and oftentimes you can win switch advantage back from tough situations (except Carbink).Serperior

 Ensuring you have a diverse team structure will aid you on your quest to victory in the competitive Pokémon GO PvP scene.